 - In the "Nightmare Cafeteria" part of Treehouse of Horror V, Springfield Elementary is suffering from both overcrowding in detention and food budget cuts.
 To solve both problems, the faculty starts eating the children one by one and sending the kids to "detention" for even minor infractions to process them as cattle.

 - The Salem Witch trial parody in another Halloween episode had Marge and her sisters, being witches for the act, take up the Flanders idea that they would eat children.
-They even ate a bunch of kids off-screen before they reached the Flanders.
+On their way out of the Flanders's house, Ned offers them candy instead, which they take and get from the other families, starting the tradition of Trick-or-Treating.
+Then they mention having already eaten several children before they reached the Flanders house.